andreibuiciuc/CS_Semester1_FP/README.md

 # CS_Semester1_FP
-College assignments for Fundamentals of Programming in Python
+College assignments for Fundamentals of Programming (Semester 1 Course) in Python.